abdullahzulfiqar653/TestProject/README.md

        ```

 4. **Access the Application**:
-   - Once the containers are running, check the terminal logs for accessible URLs and ports.
+   - Once the containers are running, the application's endpoints are accessible at `http://localhost:8000/swagger` for API documentation and testing.

 ---